tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 Note:

       1. Here the authorizationMethods holds the authorization interactions supported by the wallet
-      2. PresentationAuthorizationHandler class will be exposed by the library which can be used by consumer Wallet
+      2. AuthorizationMethod class exposes PresentationDuringIssuance and RedirectToWeb which can be used by consumer wallet
-      3. WebAuthorizationHandler class will be exposed by the library which can be used by consumer Wallet
       4. Only the interaction types available in this will be added for the `interaction_types_supported` param in request body during initial interactive authorization request

 2. Inji OpenID4VP Library